jeromeetienne/learningthreejs.com-backup/source/_posts/2011-09-12-lets-do-a-game-keyboard-handling.markdown

 It will describe the various parts of a web game: input handling, map generation, collision, physics, sounds, graphics etc...
 Obviously we will glue them to make an actual game.
-Quite a bit of work but im super exited !
+Quite a bit of work but im super excited !

 It will be a [marble](http://en.wikipedia.org/wiki/Marble_Madness) game.
 Not sure which kind yet, but they are [many](http://www.youtube.com/results?search_query=marble+video+game).
 I did [pacmaze](http://pacmaze.com), a pacman in 3D  and [buddymaze](http://buddymaze.com),
 a multi-player first personn shooter.
-But this one gonna be from scratch, thus we will discover things as togeher :)
+But this one gonna be from scratch, thus we will discover things as together :)

 We will try each part of the game to be as reussable as possible.
 First part will be the **keyboard handling**.
 It isnt the hardest, nor the most important, but it is